erfianugrah/video-resizer/docs/architecture/README.md

 ## Recent Architectural Improvements

-### Consolidated 404 Failover
+### Consolidated failover

-The system now implements a consolidated approach for handling 404 errors from the transformation proxy:

-- **Clean Separation**: 404s from cdn-cgi/media are handled by `retryWithAlternativeOrigins`
+- 404s from the transformation proxy are handled by `retryWithAlternativeOrigins`.
-- **Source Exclusion**: Failed sources are excluded from retry attempts
+- Failed sources are excluded from further attempts during a request.
-- **Multi-Origin Retry**: The Origins system tries all remaining sources across matching origins
-- **Simplified Error Handler**: `handleTransformationError` now focuses on non-404 errors

-This consolidation eliminates duplicate failover logic and provides a single source of truth for failover behavior.
-See [Multi-Origin Fallback](./multi-origin-fallback.md) and [404 Retry Mechanism](../features/404-retry-mechanism.md) for details.
+- Multi-origin retries are coordinated through the Origins system rather than bespoke handlers.

-### Service Separation Pattern
+### Service separation

-The codebase has been refactored to improve maintainability by breaking down large monolithic files into smaller, focused modules:

-- **KV Storage Service**: Separated into 9 specialized modules
-- **Video Storage Service**: Separated into 9 focused components
-- **Error Handler Service**: Split into 6 responsibility-specific files
-- **Configuration Service**: Divided into 8 logical modules
-- **Transformation Utils**: Organized into 5 focused utility files

-This pattern maintains backward compatibility while improving code organization and testability.
-See [Service Separation](./service-separation.md) for details.
+- KV Storage, Video Storage, Error Handling, and Configuration each live in dedicated modules under `src/services` and `src/config`.
+- Shared utilities (e.g., `cacheOrchestrator`, `streamUtils`) keep handlers thin.

-### Non-Blocking Operations
+### Non-blocking operations

-The architecture now emphasizes non-blocking operations for improved performance:

-- Cache version metadata updates performed in the background
-- TTL refresh operations executed non-blocking
-- Streaming responses for large content
-- Parallel operations where beneficial

-These improvements ensure responsive user experience even during resource-intensive operations.
+- Cache version writes and TTL refreshes run via `waitUntil` when available.
+- Background KV storage retries are bounded (3 attempts) and logged with breadcrumbs.

-See the [Architecture Overview](./architecture-overview.md) for a detailed explanation of the system's architecture.
+See the [Architecture Overview](./architecture-overview.md) for the end-to-end flow and component boundaries.